Showing posts with label neural code. Show all posts

 The cortex may contain a novelty-detection function, source of the well-documented mismatch negativity found in oddball evoked-potential experiments.
 A stimulus found to be novel would go into a short term memory store in cortex.
 If a crisis develops while it is there, it is changed into a flash memory and wired up to the amygdala, which mediates visceral fear responses.
 In this way, a conditioned fear stimulus could be created.
 If a reward registers while the stimulus is in short term memory, it could be converted to a conditioned appetitive stimulus by a similar mechanism.

-I conjecture that all a person's declarative and episodic memories together are nothing more nor less than those that confer conditioned status on particular stimuli.
+I conjecture that all a person's declarative and episodic memories together are nothing more nor less than the context data that were instrumental in conferring conditioned status on particular stimuli.

 To become such a memory, a stimulus must first be found to be novel, and this is much less likely in the absence of a context signal; to put it another way, it is the combination of the context signal and the sensory stimulus that is found to be novel.
 Absent the context, and almost no simple stimulus will be novel.
 This may be the reason why at least one hippocampus must be functioning if declarative or episodic memories are to be formed.